zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/schema-data-fields/schema-design-hands-on.md

 )
 ```

-Once the index parameters are set up and applied, Milvus is optimized for handling complex queries on vector and scalar data.
+Once the index parameters are set up and applied,  optimized for handling complex queries on vector and scalar data.
 This indexing enhances the performance and accuracy of similarity searches within the collection, allowing for efficient retrieval of articles based on image vectors and summary vectors.
 By leveraging the `AUTOINDEX` for dense vectors, the `SPARSE_INVERTED_INDEX` for sparse vectors and the `INVERTED_INDEX` for scalars, Milvus can quickly identify and return the most relevant results, significantly improving the overall user experience and effectiveness of the data retrieval process.

 There are many types of indices and metrics.
-For more information about them, you can refer to [Milvus index type](https://milvus.io/docs/overview.md#Index-types) and [Milvus metric type](https://milvus.io/docs/glossary.md#Metric-type).
+For more information about them, you can refer to [AUTOINDEX Explained](./autoindex-explained) and [Metric Types](./search-metrics-explained)..

 ## Create Collection{#create-collection}

 With the schema and indexes defined, we create a "collection" with these parameters.
-Collection to Milvus is like a table to a relational DB.
+Collection to a Zilliz Cloud cluster is like a table to a relational DB.

 ```python
 client.create_collection(